iconify/tools/README.md

 ## Sample

-In directory "sample" you will find a sample script that parses directory of SVG images.
+In directory "sample" you will find a sample script that parses the directory of SVG images.
 It optimizes images, exports them as optimized SVG images and as JSON collection.

 ## More tools